ISU-MolPhyl/EEOB563/computer_labs/lab1/README.md

 ### A useful trick

 It is rather tedious to type the whole `ssh <netID>@hpc-class.its.iastate.edu` command and to enter the password every time you connect to HPC-class.
-So here is a trick I use.
+So here is a trick for you!
-On my own laptop computer I created an .ssh directory by typing `ssh-keygen` in my home directory.
+On your own laptop computer create an .ssh directory by typing `ssh-keygen` in your home directory.
-I used the following command to paste some settings into the config file (which may not yet exist) in .ssh directory:
+Use the following command to paste info into the config file (which may not yet exist) in .ssh directory:

 ```
 echo "host hpc-class
 HostName hpc-class.its.iastate.edu
-User dlavrov" >> .ssh/config
+User dlavrov" >> ~/.ssh/config
 ```
 Now enter the following command: `ssh-copy-id -i ~/.ssh/id_rsa.pub <your_username>@hpc-class.its.iastate.edu`.
 It will ask you for your hpc-class password.

 Next time you connect to HPC-class, just enter `ssh hpc-class`.
-You won't need to enter your password!
+You won't need either to type anything else or to enter your password!
+Enjoy!